Crow’s Feet? Here Are 10 Derm-Approved Treatments For Under-Eye Wrinkles

 Try microneedling

-Also known as collagen-induction therapy, micro-needling involves using a pen wand stuffed with tiny needles to create controlled micro-injuries in the skin.
-In turn, this stimulates the skin’s repairing process, inducing collagen production, retexturizing, and softening fine lines and crow’s feet.[4]
+Also known as collagen-induction treatment, micro-needling involves using a pen wand stuffed with tiny needles to create controlled micro-injuries in the skin.
+In turn, this stimulates the skin’s repairing process, inducing collagen production, retexturizing the skin, and softening fine lines and crow’s feet.[4]
 While there are some microneedling tools that offer heads for the eye area—like GloPRO EYE MicroTip Microneedling Tool—we recommend getting this procedure in-office by a professional.

 Have a healthy lifestyle

-Instead, eat foods rich in fatty acids, such as salmon, avocados, flaxseed, and walnuts, and drink eight glasses of water daily to provide your eye area with the necessary nutrients to stay nourished and defended.[5]
-Also, getting sufficient sleep—between 7 to 9 hours a night—makes the eye area appear more awake and firm.
-When we sleep, the skin repairs itself, and depriving it of a good rest, it’s likely to lead to early fine lines, puffiness, dark circles, and a tired look.
+Instead, eat foods rich in fatty acids, such as salmon, avocados, flaxseed, and walnuts, and drink eight glasses of water daily to provide your eye area with the necessary nutrients to stay nourished and hydrated.[5]
+Moreover, getting enough sleep—between 7 to 9 hours a night—makes the eye area appear more awake and firm.

 Consider dermal fillers, like Botox

-Dermal fillers like botox are probably the best way to completely get rid of under-eye wrinkles.
-Botox injections can help shrink the appearance of the muscle that appears upon smiling and squinting.
-The procedure awakens muscles, making undereye wrinkles more relaxed and less noticeable by injecting Botox (a neurotoxin) into the lower eyelid with a small needle.[6]
+Dermal fillers, such as Botox, are among the most effective methods for diminishing under-eye wrinkles.
+When you smile or squint, certain muscles become more prominent, contributing to these wrinkles.
+Botox injections target these muscles.
+By introducing a neurotoxin into the lower eyelid using a fine needle, the procedure relaxes these muscles, making wrinkles less pronounced.[6]
 With Botox injections, the results are visible within a few days, and recovery time is relatively short—you should be able to resume your normal activities after 24 hours.
 However, botox injections should be repeated once every four to six months to maintain the results.

 Summary

-Regardless of your age or how affected your under-eye skin is, follow these tips every day to max your skincare routine and banish crow’s feet, puffiness, and tired eyes once and forever:
+Regardless of your age or how affected your under-eye skin is, follow these treatments every day to max your skincare routine and banish crow’s feet, puffiness, and tired eyes once and forever:

-• Use a cool, damp compress to soothe and reduce puffiness.
+- Use a cool compress to soothe and reduce puffiness.

-• Gently massage the eye area when applying eye cream to help improve blood flow and boost collagen production.
+- Gently massage the eye area when applying eye cream.

-• Use a humidifier in your home to keep the skin hydrated.
+- Use a humidifier in your home to increase skin hydration.

 We answer all your questions